kaltura/playkit-js/docs/events.md

 player.dispatchEvent(new player.core.FakeEvent(player.Event.REQUESTED_ENTER_FULLSCREEN, optionalData));
 ```

-However, if you are developing a player [plugin](plugins.docs), you can create a class that extends FakeEventTarget and fire a Fake-Event by yourself.
+However, if you want to extend the player, you can create a class that extends FakeEventTarget and fire a Fake-Event by yourself.
 Fake-event.js and fake-event-target.js classes were created to provide support dispatching from non-DOM classes.

 ```javascript
 class YourClass extends FakeEventTarget{